 Summer of 2012.
 I was in Vancouver working on my first Niki Owl book, which tells the story of Niki settling into the city after migrating from Spain.
-Whilst I was doing that, I was watching the Canadian Women’s National Soccer Team make history by winning their first bronze medal at the London Olympics.
+Whilst I was doing that, I was watching the Canadian Women’s National Soccer Team (CANWNT) make history by winning their first bronze medal at the London Olympics.
 Their achievement was an epic transformation from a year before where they finished last at the 2011 Women’s World Cup in Germany.

 As the team moved through the Olympics, I gathered more inspiration for my book to meet my goal and finish it in three weeks.
 When the team stood on the podium gleaming with their medals, I saw the completion of my first book (and one of my greatest dreams) as my personal “medal”.